Akseli Gallen-Kallela: Berlin and the Kalevala paintings

 In December 1894, Gallen-Kallela moved to Berlin to oversee the joint exhibition of his works with the works of Norwegian painter Edvard Munch.
 At the time Gallen-Kallela also designed a grand cabin called Kalela for his family far from everything on the shore of Lake Ruovesi.
 It was built from dead standing pine by 13 local carpenters in a year from 1894 to 1895.

-In March 1895, his trip was ended when he received a telegram that his daughter Impi Marjatta had died from diphtheria, which would prove to be a turning point in his work.
+In March 1895, the trip was cut short when he received a telegram that his daughter Impi Marjatta had died from diphtheria, a loss which would prove to be a turning point in his work.
 His works had been romantic, but after his daughter's death, Gallen-Kallela's works became more aggressive.
 From 1896 to 1899, he painted what are considered his most famous works: The Defense of the Sampo, Lemminkäinen's Mother, Joukahainen's Revenge and Kullervo's Curse.
 In May 1895, Gallen and Mary visited London, with his intent being the purchase of a graphic art press.
 There, he also learned about stained glass.
 At the end of 1897 the family took a trip to Florence, also visiting Pompeii, where he studied the art of frescoes.